COAST-Lab/Open-Water-Level/Firmware/readme.md

 <img src="Getting-Started-Photos-Summer24/7_BAdaFull.jpg" width="400">

-19. The numbers produced under `Serial monitor opened successfully:` represent four useful data values, listed as follows: Unix timestamp (seconds since 1 Jan 1970 UTC), distance measured by the sensor (cm), battery voltage (volts), battery level (%)
+19. The numbers produced under `Serial monitor opened successfully:` represent four useful data values, listed as follows: Unix timestamp, distance measured by the sensor (cm), battery voltage (volts), battery level (%)
 	- Lines 134-138 (pictured) show how these values are printed from the code!
-	- Please note that the Unix timestamps during these non-cellular test trials will indicate seconds from 1 Jan 2000 each time the Boron is restarted.
-Once cellular connection is applied for field deployment of the device, real time stamps will be provided.
+	- Please note that Unix timestamps represent seconds since 1 Jan 1970.
+However, the Unix timestamps during our non-cellular test trials will represent seconds from 1 Jan 2000 each time the Boron is restarted.
+Once cellular connection is applied for field deployment of the device, we'll have real time stamps (i.e. since 1970).
 	- Please note that the battery voltage and battery level may show values of zero because these measures are related to an external rechargeable battery that we did not connect for these test trials; instead, we powered the device from a laptop / computer.

 <img src="Getting-Started-Photos-Summer24/8_BAdaFull.jpg" width="600">